Learn more about the Alzheimer Society of York Region's innovations, programs and services by subscribing to our newsletter. Click here to subscribe.

 - We now offer The Cyril and Dorothy Joel and Jill Reitman Centre CARERS Program, an eight-week program for people caring for spouses with dementia.

-- The Canada Qmetum Accreditation program awarded AS York Exemplary Standing under Accreditation.
+- The Canada Qmetum Accreditation program awarded AS York Exemplary Standing under Accreditation in 2017.

 - Our society has co-lead the Central LHIN Dementia Strategy to provide better care for people living with dementia and more supports of caregivers at the community level.